SightlessDog/Fighting/README.md

 - **Open World Map**
   - The players can move around freely.
 - **Input System**
+  - Keyboard and Gamepad keys are bind using the Input System
 - **Sound Effects**
   - You can get in the mood when Rocky's Theme Music starts playing on the main menu.
 While playing, the soft breeze of wind is surrounding you and is only disturbed by the sounds of pain and effort when the players move and hit.
 - **Stunning Visuals**